tunip3/Scarlet-Sideloader/README.md

 Scarlet Sideloader GUI is as the name implies a GUI version of the Scarlet Sideloader tool designed to help you push apps to retail via the store.
 ![image](https://user-images.githubusercontent.com/26260613/224582532-e4c0f018-c7e2-480d-a7b9-98b44336e02d.png)

-This will only push apps to the store with randomised names and will only allow you to push private apps to selected groups.
+This will only push apps to the store with randomized names and will only allow you to push private apps to selected groups.
-The names are randomised because Microsoft has started to detect apps based on their names and apps are private because private apps are harder to detect.
+The names are randomized because Microsoft has started to detect apps based on their names and apps are private because private apps are harder to detect.
-When private apps and randomised names are combined it is harder for Microsoft to detect the apps so as long as you remain responsible your account should take longer to get deactivated.
+When private apps and randomized names are combined it is harder for Microsoft to detect the apps, so as long as you remain responsible, your account should take longer to get deactivated.
 Private apps also come with a secondary benefit of showing the package name rather than the store name once installed, this means that Retroarch once installed will still show up as Retroarch.

 ## Support
 1. [Creating User Groups](#creating-user-groups)